-Nikhalamo - Girl Stays in School (GSS) is a Planet Aid-supported initiative implemented in Mozambique by ADPP Mozambique and sponsored by USAID.
+Nikhalamo—Girl Stays in School Project is a Planet Aid-supported initiative implemented in Mozambique by ADPP Mozambique and sponsored by USAID.
 Nikhalamo aims to reduce obstacles that prevent girls from transitioning from upper primary school (sixth and seventh grade) to secondary school.

 Based in the Namacurra district, the the project works with 18 primary schools and three secondary schools.
 Some project activities include community awareness campaigns; intra-school science, mathematics, and technology competitions; the distribution of school materials; training of mentors for vulnerable girls; and gender-focused school committee training.

 Kadam Step-Up Centers

 India’s economy is one of the fastest growing in the world, but the country also has an extraordinary number of out-of-school children.
 At least 35 million children between the ages of five and 14 do not attend school.
 Rather than obtaining the education that they need at a formative time of intellectual growth, they work as rag pickers, manual laborers at construction sites, or elsewhere in the informal sector.
 Many arrive in the urban slums from outlying areas with their families, hoping to grasp the promise of India’s rising economic wave.
 Because their families have no official residence in the city, often living in little more than a makeshift tent or box, these children are prevented from formally enrolling in a mainstream school.